Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Introduction
 ------------
-Client-side `ko_grid.js`_ script and server-side `views.KoGridView`_ Python class provide possibility to create AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional HTML page generation.
+Client-side `ko_grid.js`_ script and server-side `views.ajax.KoGridView`_ Python class provide possibility to create AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional HTML page generation.

-``views.KoGridView`` has common ancestor with ``views.ListSortingView`` via ``views.BaseFilterView``, which allows to partially share the functionality between AJAX grids and traditional paginated lists, although currently grids are more full-featured and support wider variety of model field filters.
+``views.ajax.KoGridView`` has common ancestor with ``views.list.ListSortingView`` via ``views.base.BaseFilterView``,
+which allows to partially share the functionality between AJAX grids and traditional paginated lists, although currently grids are more full-featured and support wider variety of model field filters.

 `knockout.js`_ viewmodels are used to display / update AJAX grids.